UditBhaskar19/EGO_MOTION_ESTIMATION/3_egomotion_radar_cartesian/README.md

 ### 2. Inputs Considered and Required Outputs
-The inputs are the radar measurements in polar coordinates.
 A detailed summary of all the required inputs and the outputs are as follows.
 <br>
 ![](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/blob/main/3_egomotion_radar_cartesian/readme_artifacts/2_inputs_outputs.PNG)